 A long-time advocate for craft brewing, craft malting, and craft distilling, Jason served as Board Member and chair of the Washington Distiller’s Guild.
 He led Copperworks to become a founding member of the American Single Malt Whiskey Commission.
 He now serves on the Board of Directors of the Craft Maltsers Guild.

 Micah Nutt, Co-Founder/Distiller

-Micah is a skilled and passionate home brewer.
+Micah is a skilled and technical home brewer.
 Introduced to the craft in the 1980s by his brother, Micah eventually constructed an efficient all-electric basement brewery.
 As a software engineer, he set out to fully automate the process with computer control.
 But the solid-state relays, thermistors, and painstakingly soldered circuit boards were abandoned after he realized that brewing is more fun when done the old-fashioned way.

-Jeff Kanof, Vice President
+Jeff Kanof, Co-Owner/Vice President